nargesbh/Video-text-retrieval-tool/README.md

 ### Component 5: User Interface
 The user interface component provides an intuitive platform for users to input their queries and visualize the retrieved scenes.
 It enhances the usability of the retrieval tool.

-This README provides an overview of each component and includes screenshots of the user interface, detailed explanations of the underlying algorithms, and insights into the CNN image processing techniques employed by Xclip.
+The report of this project provides an overview of each component and includes screenshots of the user interface and explanations of the underlying algorithms.

-For in-depth details and instructions on how to use each component, please refer to the respective documentation within this repository.

 Thank you for your interest in our Video-Text Retrieval project!